szeged/sprocket/README.md

 ========
 The browser is based on Chromium's Content API.
 Supported platforms: Linux, Android.
-Currently we have two branches: master and core.
+Currently we have three branches: master, testing and core.
 Core branch contains the relevant code to a minimal browser which can be easily extended with new features.
 Master branch contains extra features, for example toolbar, dialogs, tab support.
+Testing branch contains test specific features, for example devtools.
 Build steps
 -------------
 #### Getting the Chromium source code